poncj/solidity-rps/README.md

 2. Open /deploy/ folder via VS Code

-3. In the .env file, specify your `PRIVATE_KEY` from which the contract will be deployed.
+3. Create the .env file and specify your `PRIVATE_KEY` in it from which the contract will be deployed.

 3. Also specify `RPC_URL` in the .env file.